Portland ME

 Discover More Nightlife Spots

-At night, Portland is bustling with locals and visitors who have come to enjoy the city’s nightlife.
-It’s full of sports bars, cocktail lounges, and nightclubs, offering something different for everyone whether you choose to sip a beer and enjoy the game, chat with old friends over cocktails in a wine bar, or dance to some of the hottest local DJs.
+It’s full of sports bars, cocktail lounges, and nightclubs, offering something different for everyone – whether you choose to sip a beer and enjoy the game, chat with old friends over cocktails in a wine bar, or dance to some of the hottest local DJs.

 Watch a Performance at the Cross Insurance Arena

-The Cross Insurance Arena in Portland’s Old Port is the hub of great events coming and going through Portland.
-Here, you can see all kinds of hip and relevant music performers and shows — the Black Keys, American Idol, Cirque du Soleil, the Maine Mariners, the Portland Pirates, and Disney on Ice.
+Here, you can see all kinds of hip and relevant music performers and shows – the Black Keys, American Idol, Cirque du Soleil, the Maine Mariners, the Portland Pirates, and Disney on Ice.

 Watch the Portland Sea Dogs Play

 For sports enthusiasts, a Portland Sea Dogs baseball game is fun for the whole family.
-As the Minor League affiliate to the Boston Red Sox, Sea Dogs games draw fans of all ages to cheer on future big leaguers and watch some impressive baseball.
+As the Minor League affiliate of the Boston Red Sox, Sea Dogs games draw fans of all ages to cheer on future big leaguers and watch some impressive baseball.

 Go on a Food Tour